Investment returns and principal value will fluctuate so that an investor’s shares when redeemed may be worth more or less than their original cost.

 Please consider the investment objectives, risks, charges and expenses of Highland Funds carefully before investing.
 A prospectus with this and other information about Highland's mutual funds can be found on the Literature tab above.
 You may also obtain a prospectus for our mutual funds by calling 877-665-1287.
 Please read the prospectus carefully before investing.

-The Fund accrues deferred income tax liability for its future tax liability associated with the capital appreciation of its investments, the distributions received by the Fund on equity securities of master limited partnerships ("MLPs") considered to be return of capital and for any net operating gains.
+- The Fund accrues deferred income tax liability for its future tax liability associated with the capital appreciation of its investments, the distributions received by the Fund on equity securities of master limited partnerships ("MLPs") considered to be return of capital and for any net operating gains.
 The Fund’s accrued deferred tax liability, if any, is reflected each day in the Fund’s net asset value per share.
 The Fund’s deferred tax liability, if any, depends upon the Fund’s net investment gains and losses and realized and unrealized gains and losses on investments and may vary greatly from year to year depending on the nature of the Fund’s investments, the performance of those investments and general market conditions.
 Therefore, any estimate of deferred tax liability cannot be reliably predicted from year to year.
 See "Net Asset Value" in the Fund’s prospectus.
-Total annual Fund operating expenses/(benefit) including deferred taxes (after expense reimbursement) were (8.23)%, (7.48)%, (7.98)% and (8.48)% for Class A, Class C, Class R and Class Y shares, respectively.
+Performance results reflect the contractual waivers and/or reimbursements of fund expenses by the Advisor.
+Absent this limitation, performance results would have been lower.
+The Advisor has contractually agreed to limit the total annual operating expenses through at least January 31, 2019.
+Total annual Fund operating expenses excluding deferred taxes (after expense reimbursement) were 2.18%, 2.93% and 1.93% for Class A, Class C and Class Y shares, respectively.

 Industry Concentration Risk.
 Because the Fund normally invests at least 80% of the value of its assets in energy and materials companies, the Fund’s performance largely depends on the overall condition of these industries and the Fund is susceptible to economic, political and regulatory risks or other occurrences associated with these industries.